emkhalidi/elkhalidi/content/projects/index.md

 layoutBackgroundHeaderSpace: false
 ---

 I try to stay busy learning new skills and the best way to do that is to make something.
 These are my projects that I am working on or have finished.
-The goal would be to have this list filled with websites I have made for other creators out there!
+The goal would be to have this list filled with projects that could help others learn the same skills!

 <table>
     <thead>